By: Cindy Dingeldein on January 27th, 2021

 In our home, when the school day was completed, we did our best to stay away from ‘more’ screen time and determined what we did with the remaining portion of our day would be learning and playing in other ways.
 We limited television time in Elementary and Middle School.
 We gave our daughter a cell phone when she was in a situation of needing to communicate.
 Reading and hands-on projects were both given high priority in the same way they would have been if we had attended in our local district.

+You may be wondering if cyber school students go to college.
 One of the areas I enjoy hearing our daughter speak of in her college years is how her time in the cyber setting equipped her for this next stage.
 Cyber school fully prepared her to work alongside professors and classmates, and often offer assistance when needed.

 Many families have doubts about the socialization of their students when they are at home during the day.
 The definition of socialization is the process of learning to behave in a way that is acceptable to society.
 Values, beliefs, customs, cultures, habits, and attitudes all fall into the ‘how to’ of socialization.
 Family comes first in developing socialization in children.
 Peers, education, faith, and community organizations are vital but secondary.
 As children mature, mass media and eventually a career add to the socialization process.